New formulation of the Logistic-Gaussian process to analyze trajectory tracking data: The model

+In practice, given the latent variables ${z}_t$ (the behavior), the observations $\mathbf{y}_t$ are independent and normally distributed, with parameters that depend on the current behavior (${z}_t$).
+The model described in \eqref{eq:mod1} assumes that all the observations ($\mathbf{y}_t$) follow the same distribution, which is only reasonable if the temporal distances between consecutive observations are fixed.
+This is the reason why we consider a time grid with fixed increments, as stated in Section \ref{sec:data}.
+The fixed time difference between the element of $\mathcal{T}$ forces us to estimate a large number of missing observations.
+Although this increases the computational time, it is necessary to model the two time windows together and compare them.

-Notice that a bivariate normal on $\mathbf{y}_t$ induces a projected normal (PN) distribution on the turning-angle \citep{Wang2013}, that is one of the most flexible distribution for circular data \citep[see for example][]{mastrantonio2015b,mastrantonio2015}.
-It can have one or two modes, be symmetric or highly skewed and antipodal.
-Unfortunately, no closed form for the step-length is available.
+It should be noted that a bivariate normal distribution on $\mathbf{y}_t$ induces a projected normal distribution on the turning-angle \citep{Wang2013}, which is one of the most flexible distributions for circular data \citep[see, for example,][]{mastrantonio2015b,mastrantonio2015}.
+Unfortunately, no closed form is available for the step-length.